D.C. holds primaries, no winner yet announced in Ward 2 race - The Georgetown Voice

 D.C. held its presidential and city primaries on June 2 amid continuing protests in response to the killing of George Floyd by a police officer while in custody and the coronavirus pandemic.
 While final votes have not been announced, at least two new councilmembers will be elected to the City Council to represent Ward 2 and Ward 4.

-In the crowded Democratic primary for Ward 2’s vacant council seat that received federal lawmakers’ attention, current District Assistant Attorney General for Policy and Legislative Affairs Brooke Pinto (LAW ‘17) ended the night leading a close race with 27.7% of the vote.
-Less than 100 votes separated her from Foggy Bottom ANC Commissioner Patrick Kennedy, who stood at 26.4% of votes cast.
-Former Obama staffer Jordan Grossman trailed them, with 20.1% of the vote.
-No other candidate broke out of the single digits, including disgraced former Ward 2 councilmember Jack Evans, who won less than 4% of the vote.
+In the crowded Democratic primary for Ward 2’s vacant council seat that received federal lawmakers’ attention, current District Assistant Attorney General for Policy and Legislative Affairs Brooke Pinto (LAW ‘17) ended the night leading a close race with 27.7 percent of the vote.
+Less than 100 votes separated her from Foggy Bottom ANC Commissioner Patrick Kennedy, who stood at 26.4 percent of votes cast.
+Former Obama staffer Jordan Grossman trailed them, with 20.1 percent of the vote.
+No other candidate broke out of the single digits, including disgraced former Ward 2 councilmember Jack Evans, who won less than 4 percent of the vote.

 No winner in the Ward 2 race has been declared yet, and further results may not be known until at least June 12, the final date allowed for ballots postmarked by June 2 to arrive.
 According to a press release Wednesday morning, the Grossman campaign indicated that they believed 4,400 mail-in votes were yet to be counted based on the amount of mail-in ballots that were requested for the primary.